Observational constraints on viable f(R) parametrizations with geometrical and dynamical probes: Acknowledgements

 \section{Acknowledgements}

 We would like to thank J.~Garc\'ia-Bellido, C.~Blake, C.H.~Chuang and I.~Sawicki for very useful and enlightening discussions.
 S.N. acknowledges financial support from the Madrid Regional Government (CAM) under the program HEPHACOS S2009/ESP-1473-02, from MICINN under grant AYA2009-13936-C06-06 and Consolider-Ingenio 2010 PAU (CSD2007-00060), as well as from the European Union Marie Curie Initial Training Network UNILHC PITN-GA-2009-237920.
 This research has been co-financed by the European Union (European Social Fund - ESF) and Greek national funds through the Operational Program "Education and Lifelong Learning" of the National Strategic Reference Framework (NSRF) - Research Funding Program: THALIS.
 Investing in the society of knowledge through the European Social Fund.
+SB acknowledges support by the Research Center for Astronomy of the Academy of Athens in the context of the program {\it ''Tracing the Cosmic Acceleration''}.